quicwg/base-drafts/draft-ietf-quic-transport.md

 establishment is considered properly complete.

 Definitions for each of the defined transport parameters are included in
 {{transport-parameter-definitions}}.
 Any given parameter MUST appear at most once in a given transport parameters extension.
+An endpoint MUST treat receipt of duplicate transport parameters as a connection error of type TRANSPORT_PARAMETER_ERROR.

 ### Transport Parameter Definitions